Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

-the boot loader create a boot parameter block struct ..initialize with data (boot parameters) load the system registry file into memory as system-HIVE. load kernel modules into memory: the kernel, hal, vidmem load boot drivers jump to kernel entry point.
+the boot loader create a boot parameter block struct ..initialize with data (boot parameters) load the system registry file into memory as system-HIVE. load kernel modules into memory: ntoskrnl.exe hal.dll vidmem.dll kdcom.dll .. load boot drivers call kernel entry point.

 UEFI will be a 32 or 64 bit boot environment and maybe  our boot loader will be called directly with saved boot arguments (strings) or from a boot manager.